mangstadt/ez-vcard/README.md

 The [ez-vcard-android project](https://github.com/mangstadt/ez-vcard-android) interfaces between ez-vcard and the native Android APIs.
 Note, however, that it is not being actively maintained.

+# Node.js

+A Node.js wrapper for ez-vcard can be found here: https://github.com/Maxim-Mazurok/ez-vcard

 # Credits

 **Lead Developer**